mmistakes/minimal-mistakes/_posts/2019-10-06-Returning-MMA-Events-with-Invoke-WebRequest.md

 ---
-title: Using Invoke-WebRequest to return upcoming MMA events
+title: Using Invoke-WebRequest to Return Upcoming MMA Events
 excerpt: "Let's look at a simple example of using Invoke-WebRequest to return upcoming MMA events from whenarethefights.com"
 tags:
 - PowerShell